New Kind of Analysis Yields Promise of Diagnostic Test

 One of the cytokines that was significantly correlated with ME severity was transforming growth factor-beta, a primarily immunosupressive cytokine with, confusingly, pro-inflammatory properties in some cases that has been implicated in numerous severe diseases including cancer.

 This particular cytokine has been a target of investigation in ME for some time The PNAS authors noted that in five out of eight earlier studies, transforming growth factor-beta has been found to be higher in ME patients compared to controls.
-Of special significance is the fact that TGF-beta has been linked in multiple studies to the development of non-Hodgkin’s lymphoma—irrespective of ME.

 Given that, it may not be surprising that the authors noted, “Because TGF-β has been implicated in the development of cancer, elevation of this cytokine in ME/CFS patients older than 65 years of age could contribute to their possibly increased risk of NHL (non-Hodgkin’s lymphoma) and two defined NHL subtypes… following their ME/CFS diagnosis.”